smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 </function>
 <function name="GetInteriorVehicleDataConsent" messagetype="response">
     <param name="allowed" type="Boolean" array="true" mandatory="true">
-      <description>this array has the same size as "moduleIds" in the request, each element corresponding to one moduleId
+      <description>This array has the same size as "moduleIds" in the request; each element corresponding to one moduleId
-      "true" - if the driver grants the permission for controlling to the named app;
+      "true" - if the driver grants the permission for controlling the named app;
-      "false" - in case the driver denies the permission for controlling to the named app.</description>
+      "false" - in case the driver denies the permission for controlling the named app.</description>
     </param>
     <histroy>
         <param name="allowed" type="Boolean" mandatory="true">
         <description>
-        "true" - if the driver grants the permission for controlling to the named app;
+        "true" - if the driver grants the permission for controlling the named app;
-        "false" - in case the driver denies the permission for controlling to the named app.</description>
+        "false" - in case the driver denies the permission for controlling the named app.</description>
         </param>
     </histroy>
 </function>